 2. Dave Krieg (1994)

 The longtime Seahawks quarterback made one Thanksgiving start for Detroit, and it was one of the Lions' best.
 Subbing for Scott Mitchell, Krieg went 20-of-25 for 351 yards with three touchdowns in a win over the Bills.
 By then, Kreig was a 36-year-old quarterback with three Pro Bowl selections and an NFC Championship Game behind him.

 3. Daunte Culpepper (2008)

 Remember the Culpepper era in Detroit?
 We didn't, either.
 From 2000-04, Culpepper was a rival to Peyton Manning on the Vikings.
 After that?
 Not so much.
-By 2008, the three-time Pro Bowler made five starts during the Lions' winless season in 2008.
+By 2008, the three-time Pro Bowler made five starts during the Lions' winless 2008 season.
 Culpepper was 0-10 as a starter in two seasons for the Lions before hanging up his cleats.

 Kitna entered the league in 1997, and he was still on an NFL roster at 41 in 2013.
 The Cowboys signed him away from being a high school math teacher and coach at Lincoln High in Tacoma, Wash. — during winter break, of course.
 Kitna then donated his $53,000 Cowboys salary to the high school.
 Oh, and he started on Thanksgiving for both the Lions and Cowboys during his career.
 You're a cool teacher, Mr. Kitna.

 Ferguson made five career starts for the Lions in his mid-30s — including a 44-40 loss to the Packers on Thanksgiving 1986 — well after he played for the Bills from 1973-84.
 He led the league in passing in 1977 and touchdowns in '75 and pulled the Bills out of the doldrums.
 But he also had a knack for throwing interceptions in the playoffs and also during the 1982 regular season when he threw 16 picks.